 2. On the top menu, click Kernel -> Change kernel -> select the conda environment

-Mamba environments in holylabs space
+Mamba environments in a desired location

 $ mamba create --prefix /n/holylabs/LABS/{YOUR_LAB}/Lab/envs python={PYTHON_VERS}